Africa Safari delivers experiences such as these water crossings by Wildebeest on their migration.

 Day Notes:

-This morning we have an early departure for a game drive in the world renowned Ngorongoro Crater.
-For many, this wildlife spectacle is the pinnacle of their Africa safari experience.
+This morning, we have an early departure for a game drive in the world-renowned Ngorongoro Crater.
+For many, this wildlife spectacle is the pinnacle of their safari experience.
 The Ngorongoro Crater boasts all of the ‘Big 5’, including a small population of endangered black rhino.
-Travelers also have the opportunity to explore archaeological sites and experience unbelievable birding, ensuring an unforgettable journey through this natural masterpiece.

 After a picnic lunch, we head towards the Serengeti through the stunning Southern Plains.
 This is the area that the Serengeti is best known for – the endless, undulating grass savannah with rocky outcrops that serve as isolated wildlife refuges.